PERM Labor Certification

 Because PERM is position-specific, early planning matters.
 Job duties, minimum requirements, worksite location, wage level, recruitment strategy, and long-term sponsorship goals should be evaluated together before the employer begins the process.

-Prevailing Wage Determination Comes First
+Prevailing Wage Comes Before PERM Recruitment

-Recruitment, Documentation, and Audit Risk
+Recruitment, Notice, Documentation, and Audit Risk

 Following the recruitment phase, there is a mandatory 30-day waiting period before the PERM application can be filed.
 If the recruitment did not yield any qualified U.S. applicants, the employer files the ETA Form 9089 electronically with the Department of Labor.